 - □ To make a CD-R's data readable on a CD-ROM drive, you need to close the session when you eject it.
 To complete this process, follow the instructions included with your software. - Only use circular discs.
-Do not use discs with any other shape (star, heart, card, etc.), as this may damage the CD-RW drive. - Do not strike or shake the computer while writing data to a disc. - ☐ For optimal writing speed, deactivate the screensaver before writing data to a disc. - Memory-resident disc utilities may cause unstable operation or data loss.
-Deactivate these utilities before writing data to a disc. - □ For best results, use the CD-Rs that are compatible with 16x speed, as the software pre-installed on your computer is preset to that speed.
-Your VAIO notebook does not support 1x or 2x-writing speed. - ☐ When using a software application to burn CDs, be sure to exit and close all other applications. - Never touch the surface of the disc.
-Fingerprints and dust on the surface of a disc may cause writing errors. - □ Do not put your VAIO notebook into a power saving mode while using the pre-installed software.
+Do not use discs with any other shape (star, heart, card, etc.), as this may damage the CD-RW drive. - Do not strike or shake the computer while writing data to a disc. - □ For optimal writing speed, deactivate the screensaver before writing data to a disc. - Memory-resident disc utilities may cause unstable operation or data loss.
+Deactivate these utilities before writing data to a disc. - □ When using a software application to burn CDs, be sure to exit and close all other applications. - Never touch the surface of the disc.
+Fingerprints and dust on the surface of a disc may cause writing errors. - Do not put your VAIO notebook into a power saving mode while using the delivered software. - It does not support Ultra Speed CD-RW.